-I invite you to a regular held space each week where you can bring yourself as you are, wherever you are at, with whatever you are feeling and are faced with in your life at this present time.
+I welcome and invite you to a regular held space where you can bring all of yourself as you are, wherever you are at, with whatever you are feeling and are faced with in your life at this present time.

 What happens when we first meet?